The Graph Cut Kernel for Ranked Data: Introduction

-The main challenge of applying kernel methods to ranked data is to efficiently deal with all kinds of rankings: full, top-$k$ and interleaving.
-Previous kernels for ranked data \citep{jiao2015kendall, lomeli2019antithetic} have been tailored for a single kind of rankings.
-Here, we propose the submodular kernel, which can attain good performance at a low computation budget \emph{regardless} of the specific kind of ranking.
+In this paper, we propose the graph cut kernel, which can attain good performance at a low computation budget \textit{regardless} of the specific kind of ranking.
 To achieve this challenging objective, we interpret ranked data in terms of ordered partitions, rather than permutations on the symmetric group.
 This allows us to use the efficient machinery of submodular functions.
-Submodular functions have been applied to \emph{ratings}\footnote{Ratings differ from rankings in the way the preference is expressed.
-Ratings are defined using a scale of preference, whereas in rankings the objects are ordered according to the preference.} in the form of \lova Bregman divergences \citep{iyer2013lovasz}.
-In this paper, we propose a novel kernel, the \emph{submodular kernel}, for \emph{rankings}.

-The main contribution of the paper is the \emph{submodular} kernel for full and partial rankings, which exploits the geometric structure of ranked data to drastically reduce the computational cost while still retaining good empirical performance.
+Submodular functions, which the graph cut function is an example of, have been previously applied to \textit{ratings}\footnote{Ratings differ from rankings in the way the preference is expressed.
+Ratings are defined using a scale of preference, whereas rankings only encode the order of preferences.} in the form of \lova Bregman divergences \citep{iyer2013lovasz}.
+In this paper, we propose a novel kernel for \textit{rankings}.
+The main contribution of the paper is the graph cut kernel for all kinds of rankings (full, top-$k$, exhaustive interleaving and non-exhaustive interleaving).
+The graph cut kernel exploits the geometric structure of ranked data to drastically reduce the computational cost while still retaining good empirical performance.

-In \mysec{posf}, we show how to encode all kinds of rankings as ordered partitions and their relationship with submodular functions.
-In \mysec{kernel}, we propose a \emph{monotonic} feature map using the submodular functions that is consistent with the ranking of the objects.
+The structure of the article is as follows.
+In \mysec{posf}, we show how to encode all kinds of rankings as ordered partitions and their relationship with submodular functions, in particular with the graph cut function.
+In \mysec{kernel}, we propose a \textit{monotonic} feature map using the submodular functions that is consistent with the ranking of the objects.
 Finally, in \mysec{exp}, we support our claims and demonstrate scalability empirically using synthetic and a real datasets.

-\section{Ordered Partitions and Submodular Functions}
+\section{Ordered partitions and submodular functions}